satyampatelProfile/python-tools/README.md

 # python-tools
-Tools to solve challenges in cyber security
+Tools to solve challenges in cyber security.